totaldebug/atomic-calendar-revive/docs/configuration/main.rst

  eventTitle                string    optional        v7.3.0     Where no event title exists, add this string instead, Will add globally unless entity.eventTitle is set. compactMode               boolean   optional        v7.3.0     ``false`` if set true will squash text down to allow for much more compact design hoursOnSameLine           boolean   optional        v7.3.0     ``false`` if set true will move hours to show on the same line as the summary.
-NOTE using other options can mess up this style
+NOTE using other options can mess up this style language                  string    optional        unknown    Not recommended to use, but can set the language code e.g. "gb" / "es"
 ========================= ========= =============== ========== ==========================================================================================================================================================================================================================